redmine-xmpp/notifications/README.markdown

 - Then install the Plugin following the general Redmine [plugin installation instructions](http://www.redmine.org/wiki/redmine/Plugins).
 - Go to the Plugins section of the Administration page, select Configure.
 - On this page fill out the Jabber ID and password for user who will send messages.
+- If you want bot to go online when Redmine starts set `XMPP_BOT_STARTUP` environment variable to any value.
 - Restart your Redmine web servers (e.g. mongrel, thin, mod_rails).

+## TODO
+- Allow notifications to be sent after using bot commands
+- Move all bot logic into background process (possibly via `Sidekiq`) and use them via asynchronous background jobs
+- Make all commands configurable via Web interface.